JuKu/JuKuCMS/README.md

 I am one of the earlier developers of [ContentLion](http://contentlion.org) and now i want to build a new - very fast - CMS (Content Management System).\
 My favorite CMS is wordpress, but it has a really big problem: Its very slow.\
-I think Wordpress is the best, but also the slowest CMS (also with Cache plugins) and it depends on the software & plugin architecture.\
+I think Wordpress is the best, but also the slowest CMS (also with Cache plugins), because it depends on the software & plugin architecture.\
 So i try to make it better!
 Build a fast CMS with all required features by default, but also very extenable.\
 **Main goal**: Reach a performance that CMS can **generate pages in <= 200ms**.